Haishi2016/Project-Santa-Cruz-Preview/Sample-Scripts-and-Notebooks/Official/Secured Locker/azure-functions/README.md

 Azure Percept currently supports AI model protection as a preview feature.
 [Learn more](https://azure.microsoft.com/en-us/support/legal/preview-supplemental-terms/)

-This sample demonstrates how to create an Azure Function to decrypt the Azure-Percept-SMM retraining data and upload it to a Custom Vision project for model retraining.
+This sample demonstrates how to create an Azure Function to decrypt the Azure Percept MM encrypted retraining data and upload it to a Custom Vision project for model retraining.

 ## Prerequisites